hanifbhuian/hanifbhuian.github.io/_publications/2024-01-01-Presentations.md

 ---
 title: "Conference Presentation"
 collection: publications
-permalink: /publications/Conference Presentation
+permalink: /publications/Presentations
 date: 2024-05-01
-type: "Conference-Presentation"  # This must match the type in the _config.yml
+type: "Presentations"  # This must match the type in the _config.yml
 ---
 Description or summary of the unpublished paper.